timurgepard/Simphony/README.md

 I wrote a short book with a careful explanation: https://www.amazon.com/dp/B0CKYWHPF5

-1. harmonized state and network
+1. harmonization of state and network
-2. careful TD3, element-wise minimum directed towards element-wise mean.
+2. careful TD3, element-wise minimum of 3 predictions.
-4. rectified Huber symmetrical/assymetrical error loss functions
+3. rectified Huber symmetrical/assymetrical error loss functions: ReHAE(-(q_new - q_prev))
+4. fading replay buffer

    additionally:
 5. emphasis on the beginning of training, number of steps grows exponentially